Storm-Standard-Library/Storm-Standard-Library/README.md

 - `main` branch.
 Holds stable and test-passing, usable versions.
 Commits and merges into `main` should require review.
 - `dev` branch.
 May not always be fully usable or test-passing.
 Work of small scope can be done here when appropriate, but entire additions or changes should be done in feature/change-branches.
 It should be merged into `main` when it makes sense to, e.g. when a new set of functions and their tests are done.
 Commits and merges into `dev` should require review.
 - `feature/change` branches.
 These are where the brunt of changes and additions should be performed.
 They are to be created as needed, and merged into `dev` once their purpose is fulfilled, after which they can be destroyed.
 Commits and merges into these branches should not require review.
+Repository and protections should be mostly set up, but some things may have to be done as we go.

 Shoddy paint illustration below:
 ![image](/Images/repo.png)